OFN Home

 In the 1990s when co-workers Sascha Mayer and Christine Dodson were new mothers, they frequently traveled for their jobs, complicating their shared goal of breastfeeding their infants.
 Healthcare professionals recommended breastfeeding babies in their first six months, at the very least; pumping breastmilk at the office had become a ‘new normal’ for working moms.

 While Sascha and Christine didn’t find the common practice of slipping into the corporate ladies’ room to pump especially comfortable, they realized other new moms faced an even more difficult situation.
-They’d come across an article in the New York Times which addressed a dilemma experienced by lower-income mothers:
+They’d come across an article (New Window) in the New York Times which addressed a dilemma experienced by lower-income mothers:

 “For (mothers) with autonomy in their jobs—generally, well-paid professionals—breastfeeding, and the pumping it requires, is a matter of choice… But for lower-income mothers, including many who work in restaurants, factories, call centers, and the military, pumping at work is close to impossible, causing many women to decline to breastfeed at all, and others to quit after a short time,” the article read.